brianlu97010/Operating_System_Capstone_2025Spring/lab2/README.md

 ```

 ### Rebooting the Raspberry Pi 3
-Simply run the `reboot` command to restart your Raspberry Pi 3.
+Simply run the `reboot` command to restart the Raspberry Pi 3.

 ### Important Notes for UART Bootloader Users
 When using the UART bootloader:
 - After reboot, the bootloader will wait for a new kernel to be transmitted
-- You must properly close your terminal connection before sending a new kernel image
+- Must properly close your terminal connection before sending a new kernel image if using Screen to monitor.

-#### Using Screen
+#### Using Screen (Recommend to DEMO)
 If you're monitoring the Raspberry Pi with `screen`:
 1. Press `Ctrl + A`, then `\`
 2. Confirm by typing `y`